awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-instance-resize.md

 + We move the instance to new hardware; however, the instance ID does not change\.
 + If your instance has a public IPv4 address, we release the address and give it a new public IPv4 address\.
 The instance retains its private IPv4 addresses, any Elastic IP addresses, and any IPv6 addresses\.
 + If your instance is in an Auto Scaling group, the Amazon EC2 Auto Scaling service marks the stopped instance as unhealthy, and may terminate it and launch a replacement instance\.
 To prevent this, you can suspend the scaling processes for the group while you're resizing your instance\.
 For more information, see [Suspending and Resuming Scaling Processes](https://docs.aws.amazon.com/autoscaling/latest/userguide/as-suspend-resume-processes.html) in the *Amazon EC2 Auto Scaling User Guide*\.
++ If your instance is in a [cluster placement group](placement-groups.md#placement-groups-cluster) and, after changing the instance type, the instance start fails, try the following: stop all the instances in the cluster placement group, change the instance type for the affected instance, and then restart all the instances in the cluster placement group\.
 + Ensure that you plan for downtime while your instance is stopped\.
 Stopping and resizing an instance may take a few minutes, and restarting your instance may take a variable amount of time depending on your application's startup scripts\.

 For more information, see [Stop and Start Your Instance](Stop_Start.md)\.